SwiftXLight/js-ninjas-task-fe/README.md

 Once both the frontend and backend servers are running, you can use the web application as follows:

-1. Open your web browser and visit `http://localhost:3000` to access the application.
+1. Open your web browser and visit `http://localhost:3000` or `http://js-ninjas-fe.s3-website.eu-central-1.amazonaws.com/` to access the application.
 2. The initial page will display an empty list of heroes.
 3. Click on the "Create" button to add a new hero.
 4. Fill in all the required fields and optionally upload up to 5 files for the hero.